 Abstract

-From diminishing income returns to education to hiring freezes, young labour market entrants in advanced democracies are experiencing economic insecurity.
-While growing up with the meritocratic belief that education ensures rewards, they are now witnessing a mismatch between their expectations and reality.
+From diminishing income returns to education to hiring freezes, young labour market entrants in advanced democracies experience mounting economic insecurity.
+While growing up with the meritocratic belief that education ensures rewards, they face a mismatch between their expectations and reality.
 This paper examines the political effects of this trend in the United Kingdom.
-It argues that the gap between expectations formed in early adulthood and real outcomes across the life cycle changes beliefs about the fairness of the market system, thereby increasing demands for government intervention in the economy.
-Using 30 waves of the British Household Panel Survey (Understanding Society) dataset, the paper finds that unmet early income expectations are a stronger predictor of attitudes towards economic interventionism than real earnings.
-If such a gap occurs during formative years, it may leave a lasting imprint.
-Moreover, it is stronger among those with higher education and from more privileged social class backgrounds.
-The paper contributes to the literature on redistribution preferences by shedding new light on the subjective mechanisms behind economic attitudes and unveiling the political implications of economic disappointment at a young age.
+It argues that the gap between income expectations formed in early adulthood and the realised shape beliefs about the fairness of the market system over the life course, increasing demands for government intervention in the economy.
+Using 30 combined waves of the British Household Panel Survey and Understanding Society datasets, the paper finds that the gap between income expectations and real earnings during formative years is a strong predictor of attitudes towards economic interventionism that leaves a lasting imprint.
+Moreover, effects are more pronounced among respondents with higher education and from more privileged social class backgrounds.
+The paper contributes to the literature on redistribution preferences in advanced economies by shedding new light on the mechanisms underpinning the formation of economic attitudes and the political implications of economic disappointment at a young age.

 Other Projects